-Behavioral Support Services (BSS) - The rates for Behavioral Assessment, Plan and Consulting are based on the BLS hourly wage job code 19-3039 and the rate for Brief Support Implementation Services is based on the BLS hourly wage job code 19-30314099.
+Behavioral Support Services (BSS) - The rates for Behavioral Assessment, Plan and Consulting are based on the BLS hourly wage job code 19-3039 and the rate for Brief Support Implementation Services is based on the BLS hourly wage job code 19-4099.
 BSS Assessment, Plan, and Consultation service rates include Employment Related Expenses (ERE), Program Support, and General & Administrative (G&A).
 The productivity assumption is 12 hours for the Assessment and the Plan.
-Brief Support Implementation includes ERE, Program Support, Training, and G&A. When BSS services billing transitions into LTSSMaryland, updated rates developed from public comment and validation of data in the rate study will be implemented.
-The BLS wage job code and the cost components will remain the same.
+Brief Support Implementation includes ERE, Program Support, Training, and G&A.